-Rationale: Students get immediate results based upon their own in class marking.
+Rationale: Students get immediate results based upon their own in-class marking.
 Whole class feedback enables the Maths Department to comment on and identify common misconceptions across ability groups, whilst also commenting on areas where students performed well.
 Personalised feedback in the areas listed above give students clear guidance and areas for improvement in important skills needed in Maths.
 Modelling answers provides support and clarity for those students struggling to grasp a new concept, students assessing their own work and understanding where marks are allocated provides students with an understanding as to what they need to include in an examination.
 Specific DART tasks give students extended time to practise and focus on areas where improvements are needed or to extend their learning further.
+KS4 assessments provide higher attaining students with more responsibility for their own progress and revision.

 Frequency: Students mark their work in every lesson.
 Feedback is given at least twice per module (generally the middle and end).
 Year 11 students from module 3 onwards complete a practice or past paper each week, which is marked and live modelled by the teacher giving students precise weekly updates on where to target their revision.
+KS4 unit tests or assessments are at least twice per module.